Awards - 1996

 Brian Adam, Pembroke, ON

-his family hails from the hamlet of Chapeau, Quebec on Allumette Island.
+hails from the hamlet of Chapeau, Quebec on Allumette Island.
+Always hung

-Always hung around the traditional singers learning the songs of the Upper
+around the traditional singers learning the songs of the Upper Ottawa Valley.

-Loy Gavin proclaimed him to be an exceptional traditional
+Gavin proclaimed him to be an exceptional traditional singer, most

-John was recently rated the Number 1 producer in Toronto in a Now Magazine
+rated the Number 1 producer in Toronto in a Now Magazine poll.
+He

 CANADIAN HISTORY AWARD

-the plight of this famous vessel to the fore, where it belongs, up there
+this famous vessel to the fore, where it belongs, up there with the Bluenose

-with the Bluenose as one of Canada’s finest ships ever built.
-This album
+as one of Canada’s finest ships ever built.
+This album is dedicated to

 CLASSIC CANADIAN ALBUM

-Canada’s most unique fiddlers.
-Recorded in the late 1950s, they are sadly
+unique fiddlers.
+Recorded in the late 1950s, they are sadly not available

 Brandon Scott of Toronto